nnn

 14) Breakfast Potatoes

-Everyone knows that one person who sifts through the buffet looking for something tasty.
-In most situations, that would be me.
-Instead of the standard buffet potatoes, mixed with onions and sweet peppers, roasted to a perfect golden brown, why not elevate the experience and finger foods by using a mashup of some good ol’ ketchup and hot sauce?
+We all know that one person who sifts through the buffet looking for something tasty.
+That is usually me.
+How about instead of the usual buffet potatoes, mixed with onions and sweet peppers, roasted to a perfect golden brown, we elevate the experience and finger foods with a mashup of some good ol’ ketchup and hot sauce?

 15) Mini Cinnamon Rolls